raghu08/NyTimesNews/readme.md

 The application is called TrivagoNyTimes which demonstrates using Nytimes api to show most viewed articles and to search for articles.

+Improvements to be made to the app in the next version:
+1.Use Dagger 2.0
+2.Use RxJava

 The app has two screens.
 1.MostViewed - which displays most viewed articles 2.Article Search Screen - which triggers search when user enters search keywords and also loading of articles